-In addition to his books, Prof. Congleton has published over a 150 papers in academic journals and books on such topics as the politics of constitutional reform, the importance of information in democratic decision making, the effects of institutions on rents seeking, the emergence, evolution, and significance of norms, and on the emergence of the welfare state in OECD countries.
+In addition to his books, Prof. Congleton has published over a 150 papers in academic journals and books on such topics as the politics of constitutional reform, the importance of information in democratic decision making, the effects of institutions on rents seeking, the emergence, evolution, and significance of norms, on the emergence of the welfare state in OECD countries, and on the use of methodological individualism as an engine for analysis in social science.